Real Madrid vs Liverpool Champions League preview: where to watch, predicted line-ups, team news

 Possible line-ups

-Real Madrid: Courtois; Vázquez, Varane, Ramos, Mendy; Kroos, Casemiro; Valverde, Modrić, Vinícius; Benzema
+Real Madrid: Courtois; Nacho, Varane, Mendy; Vázquez, Modrić, Casemiro, Kroos, Marcelo; Benzema, Asensio

-Liverpool: Alisson; Alexander-Arnold, Kabak, Phillips, Robertson; Wijnaldum, Fabinho, Thiago Alcántara; Jota, Salah, Mané
+Liverpool: Alisson; Alexander-Arnold, Phillips, Kabak, Robertson; Thiago, Fabinho, Wijnaldum; Salah, Jota, Mané

 Expert predictions